mrvon/dotfiles/README.md

 zf%                       # create folding with %
-zR                        # open all folding za                        # toggle folding gq                        # format the lines by textwidth ctrl+r                    # reverse-i-search, ctrl+r to next, ctrl+g to cancel ctrl+s                    # i-search, ctrl+s to next, ctrl+g to cancel
+zR                        # open all folding za                        # toggle folding zj                        # moves the cursor to the next fold zk                        # moves the cursor to the previous fold [z                        # move to the start of the current open fold ]z                        # move to the end of the current open fold gq                        # format the lines by textwidth ctrl+r                    # reverse-i-search, ctrl+r to next, ctrl+g to cancel ctrl+s                    # i-search, ctrl+s to next, ctrl+g to cancel